jquery-archive/plugins.jquery.com/docs/package.md

 The name is what your thing is called.
 Some tips:

-* Don't put "js" or "jquery" in the name.
-It's assumed that it's js, since you're writing a package.json file, and it's assumed that it's a jQuery plugin, because you're registering it on the jQuery Plugins Site.
-Additionally, you will be listing `jquery` as a dependency, along with compatible versions (see 'Dependencies' below).
+* Don't put "js" in the name.
+It's assumed that it's js, since you're writing a package.json file.
+* Do put "jquery" in the name.
+This may seem like the opposite advice from the previous tip, but this is important for projects loading jQuery plugins and non-jQuery plugins through a module loader.
 * The name ends up being part of a URL.
 Any name with non-url-safe characters will be rejected.
 Also, it can't start with a dot or an underscore.
 The jQuery Plugins Site is UTF-8.